 Contacts who take the time to attend your marketing events are quite likely to be serious about making a purchase, so you'll want to follow up with them right away to keep them interested.
-Because Dynamics 365 integrates your marketing and sales operations, your salespeople also have access to all the new contacts and leads your event has generated.
+Because Dynamics 365 for Marketing integrates your marketing and sales operations, your salespeople also have access to all the new contacts and leads your event has generated.
 They can act right away by getting in touch with contacts and setting up new opportunities.

 Review events and sessions attended by any contact